ankithayamini/customised-chatbot-2022mt12088/README.md

 ## Features

-1. Basic Chat Interface:

-   User can enter queries in the provided input field.
+1. User can enter queries in the provided input field.
 Chatbot generates responses either randomly (initially)

-2. OpenAI Integration:

-   Extends the Chatbot to use OpenAI API (text-davinci-003) for advanced responses.
+2. Extends the Chatbot to use OpenAI API (text-davinci-003) for advanced responses.
 API key provided for this step only.

-3. Domain-Specific Knowledge:

-   Customizes responses based on domain-specific knowledge from supplied PDFs.
+3. Customizes responses based on domain-specific knowledge from supplied PDFs.
 Uses OpenAI embedding model API (text-embedding-ada-002).

-4. PDF Upload and Integration:

-   Allows users to upload and browse multiple PDFs.
-   PDF content sets the context for Chatbot responses.
-   Utilizes Excel as a database for storing PDF embeddings.
+4. Utilizes Excel as a database for storing PDF embeddings.

 ## Setup